 “The silos are part of the city,” says Mortada.
 “They also represent a common memory for all the people who were victims of the explosion.”

-Mortada soon after withdrew his decision to list the silos as a heritage site, citing a lack of resources to secure their protection.
-But he says he has been working since then to create a public park with an open museum and a memorial site in collaboration with artist Rudy Rahme on the east side of Beirut’s port.
+Mortada soon after withdrew the heritage designation, citing a lack of resources to secure the silos’ protection.
+But he has been working to create a public park with an open museum and a memorial site in collaboration with artist Rudy Rahme on the east side of Beirut’s port.

 That there are government plans to rebuild the silos—at a time of soaring wheat prices and global food disruption brought on by the war in Ukraine, not to mention Lebanon’s ongoing economic crisis—at a separate location bolsters the case for preserving what’s left of them, the families say.